hack-tramp/WNetWrap/README.md

-std::map header;                // A map of the header fields received std::map sent_headers;          // A map of the headers sent std::map secinfo;               // A map of certificate information strings (HTTPS only) Url url;                        // The effective URL of the ultimate request std::string err;                // An error string containing the error code and a message
+std::map header;                // A map of the header fields received std::map sent_headers;          // A map of the headers sent std::map secinfo;               // A map of certificate information strings (HTTPS only) std::string url;                // The effective URL of the ultimate request std::string err;                // An error string containing the error code and a message unsigned long uploaded_bytes;   // How many bytes have been sent to the server unsigned long downloaded_bytes; // How many bytes have been received from the server unsigned long redirect_count;   // How many redirects occurred
 ```

 ### Request Headers